 I have long said that we become the stories we tell ourselves.
 And if you’re not careful, social media can distort your story like a funhouse mirror that warps the image you present to the world.

 So isn’t it time to write a new script, a manifesto of being true to who we really are, of being present in the moment, of mindfulness?
 Of keeping our own instant gratification monkeys in check?

-With all this in mind, my own personal promise to myself is that I will try to keep my own instant gratification monkey a little bit more caged in future.
+With all this in mind, my own personal promise to myself is that I will try to keep my own instant gratification monkey a little bit more caged in the future.
 And I can start that by leaving my phone switched off as frequently as I can…so I can be more present, wherever, whoever I’m with.
-The years of existence are too precious a gift to squander staring at a slab of glass of metal and glass.
+The years of existence are too precious a gift to squander staring at a slab of glass metal and glass.
 I will certainly always try to be authentic online.

 So how will you tame your own instant gratification monkey and be true to who you really are?

 Photo credit: szeke via VisualHunt.com / CC BY-NC-SA